-During this stage propositions concerning the activities of specific individuals that could have caused the creation of the bloodstain patterns are assessed by evaluating the findings given these propositions at activity level.
-Activity Level reporting involves the provision of a numerical and/or verbal strength of support for the probability of the findings given the truth of two competing propositions formulated representing the performed activities.

-At this stage propositions are received from the involved parties or created in cooperation with the involved parties based on the various scenarios that are available.

-To do so, experts use all relevant information obtained from the prior stages and the contextual information available.
+During this stage propositions concerning the activities of specific individuals that underlie the creation of the bloodstain patterns are assessed by evaluating the findings given these propositions at activity level.
+Accordingly evaluative reporting involves the provision of a numerical and/or verbal strength of support for the probability of the findings given the truth of two competing propositions formulated at the activity level.
+At this stage propositions are received from the involved parties or created by the involved parties, with assistance of the BPA expert, based on the various scenarios that are available.
+To do so, experts use all relevant information obtained from the prior stages and the relevant contextual information available (also known as the 'framework of circumstances').